convexengineering/gpkit/docs/source/gettingstarted.rst

     The x dimension is 0.577351209028 meter.

+.. refactor this section; explain what can be done with a SolutionArray
+.. e.g. table(), __call__, ["variables"], etc.

 Sensitivities and dual variables
 ================================

 When a GP is solved, the solver returns not just the optimal value for the problem’s variables (known as the "primal solution") but also, as a side effect of the solving process, the effect that scaling the :math:`\leq 1` of each canonical constraint would have on the overall objective (called the "dual solution", "shadow prices", or "posynomial sensitivities").

-From the dual solution we can compute the sensitivities for every fixed variable in the problem, which is often incredibly useful for seeing which of your constraints are most crucial, thus prioritizing your confirmation and remodeling of your assumptions.
+From the dual solution we can compute the sensitivities for every fixed variable in the problem, which is often useful for seeing which of your constraints are most crucial, thus prioritizing your confirmation and remodeling of your assumptions.

 Using variable sensitivities
 ----------------------------